 Based on this combined consumer preference data, the Coalition’s methodology makes it possible to identify the ad experiences that fall beneath a minimum threshold of acceptability for desktop web and mobile web — the Better Ads Standards for those particular digital environments.

-You can learn more about the methodology underlying the development of Better Ads Standards, and the exact ad experiences tested, by reading the following research whitepapers:
+You can learn more about the methodology underlying the development of Better Ads Standards by reading the following research whitepapers:

-Testing of consumers for desktop web and mobile web reveals that consumers clearly differentiate between different types of ad experiences, producing overall rankings that identify the most and least preferred ad formats.
-Annoyance and distraction were among the most important factors in determining whether an ad experience would fall beneath the threshold defined by a Better Ads Standard.
+Testing of consumers reveals that consumers clearly differentiate between different types of ad experiences, producing overall rankings that identify the most and least preferred ad formats.
+Annoyance and distraction were among the most important factors in determining whether a desktop or mobile web ad experience would fall beneath the threshold defined by a Better Ads Standard.